 I hope it goes without saying that while losing weight, as you have managed so admirably, reduces cholesterol, blood pressure and waist circumference, you need to keep it off to maintain the benefits.

 As you know statins have been used successfully for many years to help reduce cholesterol levels and therefore reduce the risk of heart attacks and stroke.

 Side effects associated with the use of statins include muscle cramps, soreness, muscle weakness, fatigue and in some cases rapid muscle breakdown.
 These side effects can vary from person to person.

-Although myalgia, muscle pain, is a commonly reported side effect, true muscle toxicity is rarely due to statin use alone.
+Although muscle pain, also known as myalgia, is a commonly reported side effect, true muscle toxicity is rarely due to statin use alone.
 Sometimes the risk of muscle toxicity can be increased when other medicines are used alongside a statin.
-Your pharmacist would often spot these and point these out to you.
+A pharmacist would often spot any potential interactions and point them out to you.
 However, because these types of side effects can occur some time after starting a statin, the drug interaction can be missed.

 When a doctor suspects that a statin is responsible for muscle pain or weakness, they usually ask for the creatinine kinase (CK) levels to be checked via a blood test.
 CK levels are usually also checked before starting the statin, so the CK levels following muscular problems can be compared to the baseline.
 If the CK levels are raised by more than 5 times the upper normal limit then the muscular problems are attributed to the statin, so the doctor will stop the statin temporarily and review the pain.

 After a review, if the muscular aches and pains have stopped, your doctor may prescribe the statin again, this process is known as re-challenge.
 They may also vary your exercise routine.
 If the pain returns then your doctor will stop the statin and may prescribe a water soluble statin such as Rosuvastatin or Pravastatin, monitoring all the time for any side effects.